Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Two-Sided Column Generation Approach

-\item constraints \circled{6} and \circled{7} imply that $\vec\lambda$ is a point in the $2|S|$-dimensional simplex. \end{itemize} If we could afford to set $S=\co(\Sr[1]\cup\Sr[2])$, finding an optimal NFCCE, EFCCE, EFCE for an arbitrary objective $\vec{g}$ would amount to solving LP~\eqref{eq:master} once.
-However, the size of $\Sr[1]\cup\Sr[2]$ is oftentimes prohibitively large, since it has size exponential in the size of the game.
-Therefore, we follow the approach by~\citet{Ford58:Suggested} and generate the support $S$ iteratively.
+We will denote by $\Xi^S$ the set of all correlation plans admissible in the above sense for a given support $S$.

+Compared to \cite{Farina21:Connecting}, this notion of mixing allows more correlation plans to be formed for any given support size $T$: that paper {\em fixes} upfront which player is allowed to play a mixed strategy and which player plays the pure strategy, whereas ours allows the master problem to decide this.
 We say that the column-generation algorithm of \citet{Farina21:Connecting} is \emph{one-sided} since one player has to select a pure strategy, while the other picks a sequence-form strategy after observing the pure strategy.
 In contrast, we call our framework \emph{two-sided}, each player can have both roles, and the parameter $\vec\lambda$ dictates who has which role.
 As such, the correlation-plan decomposition which we introduced allows us to exploit correlation plans already in the support $S$ in a more powerful way than what is possible in other \emph{one-sided} column-generation approaches like the one by~\citet{Farina21:Connecting}.
-In particular, we remark that $\tilde{\vec\mu}_{\tilde{\vec\xi},1}, \tilde{\vec\mu}_{\tilde{\vec\xi},1}$ are continuous variables in LP~\eqref{eq:master}.
-Therefore, each player is allowed to re-optimize their mixed strategies $\vec\mu_{\tilde{\vec\xi},i}$, enabling them to reach a richer set of correlation plans starting from the same support set.
+In particular, we remark that $\tilde{\vec x}_{1}^{(t)}, \tilde{\vec x}_{2}^{(t)}$ are continuous variables in LP~\eqref{eq:master}.
+Therefore, each player is allowed to re-optimize their mixed strategies, enabling them to reach a richer set of correlation plans starting from the same support set.
+As a result, for any $T$, our master problem will be substantially tighter, leading to faster convergence.